-The Sunshine State - Florida - has the dubious distinction of formalizing the rejection of the ancient lights doctrine and pronouncing that there is no common law right to sunlight.
+The Sunshine State-Florida-has the dubious distinction of formalizing the rejection of the Ancient Lights doctrine and pronouncing that there is no common law right to sunlight.
 The leading case in America on the right to sunlight is Fontainebleau Hotel Corp. v.
-Forty-Five Twenty-Five, Inc. (Fontainebleau Hotel Corp., 1959) In this case, the Fontainebleau Hotel in Miami Beach proposed a 14-story addition in the late 1950s.
+Forty-Five Twenty-Five, Inc. (Fontainebleau Hotel Corp., 1959).
+In this case, the Fontainebleau Hotel in Miami Beach proposed a 14-story addition in the late 1950s.
 The Eden Roc Hotel, which was located immediately adjacent to the Fontainebleau, objected to this addition.
-They claimed that during the winter months, from around 2:00 in the afternoon for the remainder of the day, the shadow of the proposed addition would extend over the cabana, swimming pool and sunbathing areas of the Eden Roc.
+They claimed that during the winter months, from approximately 2 p.m. to sunset, the shadow of the proposed addition would extend over the cabana, swimming pool, and sunbathing areas of the Eden Roc.